-- Graduate in good standing from an accredited high school - Complete the full Texas recommended college-track high school curriculum - · Have academic records meeting one of the following: - An SAT score of 1200 (combined math and critical reading) or higher - A composite ACT score of 26 or greater - A class rank in the top 15% of their high school class all other requirements and achieve a composite ACT score of 26 or greater, or an SAT score of 1200 (combined math and critical reading) or higher are automatically admitted through an assured admission process.
+- Graduate in good standing from an accredited high school - Complete the full Texas recommended college-track high school curriculum - Have academic records meeting one of the following: - An SAT score of 1200 (combined math and critical reading) or higher - A composite ACT score of 26 or greater - A class rank in the top 15% of their high school class completed a full college-track high school the full Texas Recommended High School Program (RHSP) curriculum, graduate in the top 15%, and have exhibited strong general verbal and quantitative aptitudes as measured on national standardized tests.
+Applicants who meet all other requirements and achieve a composite ACT score of 26 or greater, or an SAT score of 1200 (combined math and critical reading) or higher are automatically admitted through an assured admission process.
 Students from private schools and those outside the State of Texas will be considered for admission based on the same academic benchmarks listed above and a comparable high school curriculum.